Important: This wizard is for use only by customers with pay groups in Australia, New Zealand, or Asia. See the Prerequisites section (below).

 - To download a complete list of all errors from the data load process so you can review and correct them, click Download Errors File.
 The document lists the Severity, Employee Identifier, Column Name, Message, and Value for each item.

 - When the data is complete, click Done & Install.
-The selected values remain in the grid after you leave the page.
+The selected values stay in the grid after you leave the page.

 Install the earnings information